CLARIN-PL/speech-annotationpro-plugin/README.md

-# speech-annotationpro-plugin
+# Annotation Pro plugin utilizing ClarinPL speech tools and models

-Annotation Pro plugin utilizing ClarinPL speech tools and models
+All the information about this project is on the github page [here](https://clarin-pl.github.io/speech-annotationpro-plugin/).